mouWorks/mouWorks.github.io/docs/study/dailyInterviewPro.md

 ```
 ---

-###  `2019/9/13` Invert a Binary Tree
+###  `0913` | Invert a Binary Tree

 * recently asked by Twitter
 ```
 You are given the root of a binary tree.
 Invert the binary tree in place.
-That is, all left children should become right children, and all right children should become left children.
+That is, all left children should become right children,and all right children should become left children.
 ```
 * solution:

 ```